 Museums, Galleries and Attractions in Minneapolis and St. Paul with Free Admission

-- The Minnesota State Capitol: Tours, held every day, are free.
+- The Minnesota State Capitol: Daily tours are free

 Free Days at Museums, Galleries and Attractions who usually charge for Admission